 Garnish with a sprig of flat-leaf parsley.

-For more traditional French favorites be sure to try our:
+For more delicious dips and spread be sure to try our:

 Black Olive Tapenade with Figs and Roquefort